-As citizens and members of an academic community, students are subject to the obligations which are accrued them by virtue of this membership and should enjoy the same freedom of citizenship.
+As citizens and members of an academic community, students are subject to the obligations which are acquired by virtue of this membership and should enjoy the same freedom of citizenship.

-- Students shall be encouraged to develop the capacity for critical judgment and engage in a sustained and independent search for knowledge. - The College has established policies and procedures which provide and safeguard students' freedom to learn. - Students shall be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any enrolled course of study. - Students are responsible for maintaining standards of academic performance established for each course in which they are enrolled, and shall have protection through orderly procedures against prejudiced or capricious academic evaluation. - Information about students' views, beliefs, and political associations, which course instructors acquire, is considered confidential and not released without the knowledge or consent of the student. - The student shall have the right to a responsible voice in the determination of the curriculum through representation on the School of Nursing Curriculum Committee and by providing input on the course evaluations. - The College shall have a policy regarding the information contained in students' permanent educational record, and the conditions of disclosure of records. - Students shall be allowed to invite and to hear any person of their own choosing, within regulations of the school curriculum and of Los Angeles County, thereby taking the responsibility for furthering their education. - The student body shall have clearly defined means to participate in the formation and application of School policy affecting academic and student affairs. - The College has an obligation to clarify those standards of behavior which it considers essential to its educational mission and community life. - Disciplinary proceedings shall be instituted for violations of standards of conduct formulated with student participation and published in advance in the catalog.
-It is the responsibility of the student to know these standards of conduct.

-- Adequate safety precautions shall be provided by the Medical Center and will be stated in the College Catalog. - Students shall have the right to review and discuss the grading system with course instructor for clarification.
+- Students shall be encouraged to develop the capacity for critical judgment and engage in a sustained and independent search for knowledge. - The College has established policies and procedures which provide and safeguard students' freedom to learn. - Students shall be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any enrolled course of study. - Students are responsible for maintaining standards of academic performance established for each course in which they are enrolled, and shall have protection through orderly procedures against prejudiced or capricious academic evaluation. - Information about students' views, beliefs, and political associations, which course instructors acquire, is considered confidential and not released without the knowledge or consent of the student. - The student shall have the right to a responsible voice in the determination of the curriculum or admission/graduation through representation on the College Planning and the School of Nursing Curriculum, Admissions/Promotions and/or Grievance Committees and by providing input on the course evaluations. - The College shall have a policy regarding the information contained in students' permanent educational record, and the conditions of disclosure of records. - The student body shall have clearly defined means to participate in the formation and application of School policy affecting academic and student affairs. - The College has an obligation to clarify those standards of behavior which it considers essential to its educational mission and community life. - Disciplinary proceedings shall be instituted for violations of standards of conduct formulated with student participation and published in advance in the catalog.
+It is the responsibility of the student to know these standards of conduct. - Adequate safety precautions shall be provided by the College and will be stated in the College Catalog. - •Students shall have the right to review and discuss the grading system with course instructor for clarification.

-STUDENT RESPONSIBILITIES
+NURSING STUDENT RESPONSIBILITIES

-When students enter the School of Nursing, they make a commitment to a profession that gives service to others.
+When students enter the School of Nursing (SON), they make a commitment to a profession that provides service to others.
 This commitment requires an accompanying set of responsibilities.
 When students fulfill their responsibilities, their rights are assured.

-When students and faculty share the responsibility of the educational process, the quality of the learning experience and the effectiveness of teaching are both strengthened.
+The quality of the learning experience and the effectiveness of teaching are both strengthened when students and faculty share responsibility for the educational process,.